goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 BackupGnuCash V2.x runs in Java 11.

-BackupGnuCash versions 1.x and 2.x have the same functionality.
-Currently (Sep 2019), the only difference is the version of Java they run in.
+BackupGnuCash versions 1.x and 2.x have the same functionality, with the exception that Gnu/Linux Flatpak support is only available from 2.1.0.
+Currently (May 2021), the only other difference is the version of Java they run in.
 Note that as Java 8 is no longer being developed, future BackupGnuCash enhancements may not be included in V1.x.

 **Definition**